A unique health and fitness programme for schools wanting more students to be more active, fitter and healthier.

 Each Mission contains 20 F.A.B. challenges

-Students choose any 12
+Students choose any 12 to complete a Mission

 These challenges involve taking a look at eating habits and lifestyle choices.
 Students are challenged to eat more fruit and veges, stay hydrated and get enough sleep.